June 21, 2019

 In addition to space requirements, you will need to consider the structural feasibility of the remodel.
 Walls must be checked to make sure they are not structural and can be moved.
 Since some attics were not built with weight in mind, the floors may need significant retrofitting to withstand the extra weight of living space.
 To truly know if your attic is a conversion candidate, you should have a professional measure the space and assess feasibility.

-Basement vs Attic
+Basement vs Attic Remodel

 If your attic is a feasible option for a master suite, you may still be debating finishing the basement vs remodeling the attic.
 One of the most common decisions around adding a master suite is: should I go up or down?
 An unfinished basement can be a prime candidate for a master suite conversion, but there’s two reasons the attic almost always wins when it comes to bedrooms: light and comfort.

 Most homeowners today are looking for bright, light-filled spaces.
 Surprisingly this holds true for the bedroom, too.
 While the lack of light leads to a better night of sleep, the lack of light in the morning can be an issue for many people.
 Light plays a significant part in regulating circadian rhythms, aka our biological clocks, which help us wake up by slowing the production of melatonin when it’s light out.
 Even daylight basements have less light due to neighboring houses, landscaping obstructions and smaller windows, so basements are less likely than attics to trigger natural processes in the body that help us wake up.
+An attic master bedroom could be better for your routine if you enjoy rising with the sun.

-Your designer can help make your remodel efficient by positioning your new bathroom near the existing plumbing and sewage from the floor below making it easier to extend those services upstairs.
+Your home designer can help make your remodel efficient by positioning your new bathroom near the existing plumbing and sewage from the floor below making it easier to extend those services upstairs.
 The same goes for electrical.
 He or she will also configure the stairs to meet building codes, since old attic stairs are characteristically steep.
 If they are left untouched, they are can be grandfathered in to the design, but it is likely the stairs will need to be elongated or repositioned in order to fit the remodeled space.
 Sometimes bringing the stairs to code will affect the layout of the floor below, but many times the solution is extending the stairway opening on the attic level.

 Another layout consideration is storage.
 Often, attics are primarily storage or have substantial storage areas that you may want to keep.
 A designer can help you balance square footage between finished rooms and closets (or unfinished spaces) so you still have places to stow things away.
 Plus, those existing storage areas could be hiding a few extra feet of living space you can take advantage of!